A Primer On Missouri Minimum Wage Increases

 What is the minimum wage in Missouri?

-Missouri’s minimum wage is $7.85 an hour, slightly higher than the federal minimum wage.
+Missouri’s 2018 minimum wage is $7.85 an hour, which is slightly higher than the federal minimum wage.
 The last time the minimum wage increased in Missouri was 2013, when it increased by $0.50.

 In 2015, St. Louis mandated a minimum wage increase to $10 an hour.
 However, in 2017, the legislature dropped the minimum wage to $7.70.
 It now matches the state minimum wage of $7.85.